-Nufarm Limited today announced a statutory net loss after tax of \$15.6 million for the 12 months to 31 July 2018.
+The company reported a statutory net loss after tax of \$15.6 million for the 12 months to 31 July 2018.
 The statutory result includes \$114 million in material items, including an impairment charge and tax asset write-off for the Australian business of \$91.5 million and business acquisition costs of \$22.2 million, and compares to a statutory profit after tax of \$114.5 million in the previous year.